ropensci/opentripplanner/README.md

 Package Status
 --------------

 This package is part of ongoing research at the University of Leeds, it is provided "as is" and is likely to be updated and changed without warning to meet the research needs of the University.
-It is our intention to bring a stable version to CRAN as soon as possible.
+We intend to bring a stable version to CRAN as soon as possible.